stefanspringer1/SwiftXML/README.md

 ---

+## Related packages

+When using SwiftXML in the context of the [SwiftWorkflow](https://github.com/stefanspringer1/SwiftWorkflow) framework, you might include the [WorkflowUtilitiesForSwiftXML](https://github.com/stefanspringer1/WorkflowUtilitiesForSwiftXML).

 ## Properties of the library

 The library reads XML from a source into an XML document instance, and provides methods to transform (or manipulate) the document, and others to write the document to a file.[^1]